Our 33rd Binsted Strawberry Fair

 Save Our Strawberry Fair!

 Arundel Bypass Neighbourhood Committee also exhibit at the Fair, with an update on the work of Highways England looking at possible Arundel A27 improvement options.
-One of the possible routes for an offline Arundel Bypass could go through the Strawberry Fair fields.
+In Aug-Oct 2019, Highways England consulted on six Options, one of which would go through the Fair fields and three of which would go so close as also to make the event unviable for the future.
+The Strawberry Fair is a celebration of community in the tranquility of this natural countryside.
 The community are counting on widespread support from the many friends of Binsted to support ABNC in opposing this route, so that Binsted's Strawberry Fair tradition can continue, and continue to benefit our charities.

-Click here and email ABNC your contact details to keep informed about this threat to the Strawberry Fair; but don't let any such worry spoil your enjoyment of the next Fair!
+Click here to email ABNC your contact details to keep informed about this threat to the Strawberry Fair; but don't let any such worry spoil your enjoyment of the next Fair!

 Strawberry Fair Committee Contacts